simi2426/RDensityPlots/README.md

 plot
 ```

+`ggplot()` in this function, we input everything about the data we want in our graph, such as the dataset and variables.
+We add another function, the `geom_density()` to tell the computer what type of graph to make.

 `plot` is the name of the graph we have created.
 By assigning it to a variable, we can add on other things later.

 `aes(x = Age)` This is how we set the variable we want to measure, which is the age.

-`geom_density()` We "add" this on to tell the computer what type of graph we want to create.
+`geom_density()` We use the + to "add" this on to tell the computer what type of graph we want to create.

 Now, let's add some color.
 To do this, we go in the empty `geom_density` argument: